giulianonetto/giuliano/content/authors/admin/_index.md

 - Visitors
 ---

-Bioinformatician from south of Brazil originally trained as a Pharmacist.
-I believe in health data science as the intersection between analytical rigor, health [care & caring](https://doi.org/10.3747/co.21.2239), and communication literacy.
+Hi!
+I'm Giuliano, a Pharmacist Bioinformatician from the South of Brazil.
+Currently, I'm a master's student in [Dr. Keegan Korthauer's lab](https://kkorthauer.org/) at the [University of British Columbia](https://www.ubc.ca/).
 I am passionate about statistical modeling, human health and disease, and everyday [chimarrão](https://en.wikipedia.org/wiki/Mat%C3%A9_(drink)).
+As a researcher, I am particularly interested in answering the following question: **how can we navigate through the omics world and deliver reliable and deployable clinical prediction models?** Hopefully, using cool statistical modeling and rigorous epidemiological designs, we can ultimately aid diagnosing, prognosing, and treating life-threatening diseases.